icornelius/icornelius.github.io/docs/_pages/index.md

 I teach in the Department of English at Loyola University Chicago, where my work centers on poetics, literary language, book history, and the histories of texts, mostly in English.

-In the undergraduate program I teach an introduction to literary reading, a first-year interdisciplinary humanities survey, and upper-division courses in medieval English and European literature.
+In the undergraduate program I teach an introduction to literary reading, a first-year interdisciplinary humanities survey, and upper-division courses in book history, the history of the English language, and medieval English and European literature.
-A recent favorite is "[English Poetry from Manuscript to Print]."
+Materials for one recent course, "English Poetry from Manuscript to Print," are [published on-line](https://github.com/icornelius/zg-syllabi).
 My graduate teaching has included seminars on pre-industrial European book history, Old English language and literature, *Piers Plowman*, and the reception of Boethius's *Consolation of Philosophy*.
-I also convene an informal weekly reading group in medieval philology, focusing on Old English and Latin.
+I also convene an informal weekly reading group in medieval English philology.

 Current projects include the following: